wildwoodmo/wildwoodmo.github.io/_posts/2021-09-28-Bicycling-in-Wildwood-Missouri.markdown

 If you're looking for places to ride your bike near St. Louis, you will be hard pressed to find a better area for all types of riding than Wildwood, Missouri.

 # Mountain Biking
 Some of the best mountain biking in the St. Louis area can be found right here in Wildwood.
-Be sure to visit (Bluff View, Zombie, Rock Hollow)[https://gorctrails.com/trails/bluff-view], (Greensfelder)[https://gorctrails.com/trails/greensfelder].
+Be sure to visit [Bluff View, Zombie, Rock Hollow](https://gorctrails.com/trails/bluff-view), [Greensfelder](https://gorctrails.com/trails/greensfelder).

 GORC (Gateway Off-road Cyclists) has really put in a lot of effort into the park at Bluff View and is currently building out new trails and kids trails there as well.